FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Introduction

-\IEEEPARstart{F}{MCW} radar has established itself as an indispensable component of advanced driver assistance systems and autonomous vehicles due to its low price, long range, velocity measuring abilities, independence from weather and lighting conditions, among other advantages.
-However, as the number of radar systems deployed increases, radar sensors interfering with one another becomes a pressing issue.
-If ignored, mutual interference may drastically deteriorate object detection performance, as it can appear as noise or even ghost objects in the radar sensor's output.
-In this paper, we therefore propose a novel mitigation algorithm for FMCW radar mutual interference.
-More concretely, we \begin{enumerate} \item generalize and reduce the computational complexity of the multi-angle centered discrete fractional Fourier transform (MDFrFT) \cite{vargas2005multiangle} resulting in our efficient MDFrFT (EMDFrFT). \item We use the EMDFrFT as the core element for a new and simple algorithm that can deal with multiple interferences and integrates into the FMCW radar signal processing chain. \item We consider the imperfections of current implementations of eigendecomposition-based DFrFTs and propose a simple signal padding scheme that greatly increases their chirp compression capabilities. \item We conduct experiments comparing our algorithm to reference methods and show performance improvements across all metrics evaluated. \end{enumerate}
+In this paper, we propose a novel mitigation algorithm for FMCW radar mutual interference.
+More concretely, \begin{enumerate} \item {we} generalize and reduce the computational complexity of the multi-angle centered discrete fractional Fourier transform (MDFrFT) \cite{vargas2005multiangle} resulting in our efficient MDFrFT (EMDFrFT). \item We use the EMDFrFT as the core element for a new and simple IM algorithm that can deal with multiple interferences and integrates into the FMCW radar signal processing chain. \item We consider the imperfections of current implementations of eigendecomposition-based discrete FrFTs (DFrFTs) and propose a simple signal padding scheme that greatly increases their chirp compression capabilities. \item We conduct experiments comparing our algorithm to reference methods and show performance improvements across all metrics evaluated. \end{enumerate} {While the core idea of using the FrFT for LFM chirp signal processing is not new, our proposed method differs from existing literature by providing a concrete algorithm which is tailored to the requirements of automotive radar.
+More specifically,

+\begin{itemize} \item we use an exact DFrFT implementation and our new padding scheme (see Sec. \ref{sec:padding}) to increase reliability for safety critical applications.
+Related work, as listed in Tab. \ref{tab:related}, uses the fast approximate FrFT without padding, which leads to inaccuracies as described in Sec. \ref{sec:relation_chen_et_al}. \item We optimize our method for real-time and resource-constrained applications.
+More concretely, we introduce the EMDFrFT, which reduces computational complexity and allows us to detect and compress interferences in a parallelized manner using the same computations; this replaces iterative search strategies and distinct interference detectors used in the literature.
+Furthermore, we absorb the computation of inverse DFrFTs and range-spectra into the EMDFrFT (see Sec. \ref{sec:emdfrft_int_mit}) -- an optimization which is exclusive to our EMDFrFT. \end{itemize} }

-This paper is structured as follows: Firstly, we give a brief introduction to the signal model and the DFrFT in Sec. \ref{sec:background}.
-In Sec. \ref{sec:mit} we develop our algorithm, which we analyze in Sec. \ref{sec:properties} before providing an optimized implementation in Sec. \ref{sec:implementation}.
-We describe and conduct experiments in Sec. \ref{sec:experimental_setup} and Sec. \ref{sec:experiments} respectively.
-Finally, we conclude and describe potential future work in Sec. \ref{sec:conclusion}.
+{This paper is structured as follows: First, we give a brief introduction to the signal model and the DFrFT in Sec. \ref{sec:background}.
+In Sec. \ref{sec:mit} we develop a high-level algorithm, which we optimize and analyze in Sec. \ref{sec:implementation}.
+We relate our algorithm to the landscape of IM methods in Sec. \ref{sec:properties}, before describing and conducting experiments in Sec. \ref{sec:experimental_setup} and Sec. \ref{sec:experiments} respectively.} Finally, we conclude and describe potential future work in Sec. \ref{sec:conclusion}.

 Throughout this paper, we use bold capital letters to denote matrices and bold lower case letters for vectors and sets. $\boldsymbol{A}[n,m]$ references the element in row $n$ and column $m$ of matrix $\boldsymbol{A}$. $\boldsymbol{A}[n]$ indexes the entire $n$\textsuperscript{th} row, while $\boldsymbol{b}[m]$ denotes the $m$\textsuperscript{th} sample of time-discrete signal $\boldsymbol{b}$.